As of today, my husband and I have been married for 25 years. When people hear how long we’ve been married, I get one of two possible responses:

 As an example, despite the fluctuations in my weight over the years, my husband has never once made a negative comment about my appearance.

-Another example: when I announced that I wanted to quit one of my jobs and take a sabbatical, his response was “Do what you need to do.”
+Another example: when I announced that I wanted to quit one of my jobs and take a sabbatical from the other, his response was “Do what you need to do.”
 That shows an automatic respect for my feelings and my decisions.

 Respect also includes being generally thoughtful and considerate of each other and not taking each other for granted.
 My husband always writes me a sweet card and gives me chocolates for Valentine’s Day, despite his view of the day as being a commercial invention.
 Every Thursday, when he finishes one job at five o’clock and starts the other at six, I make sure to have dinner on the table in time for him to gobble it down before leaving.
 And that’s despite my general feeling of distaste for playing such a stereotypically housewifely role.

 So respect means a) viewing the other person as a valuable, independent individual.
 It means b) balancing your needs and wishes.
 It means c) give and take: making deals.
 And it means d) avoiding conflict over money.
-All of these together, at least in our case, have added up to a long, happy marriage.
+All of these together, at least in our case, have added up to a long, happy marriage: our keys to a successful marriage.

 Marriage is easy.